craigmiller160/home-server-keycloak/README.md

 A database called `keycloak` must exist in Postgres.

+## Terraform Setup

+Follow the instructions for setting up the client for terraform to use at this link: [KeyCloak Terraform Docs](https://registry.terraform.io/providers/mrparkers/keycloak/latest/docs).

 ## Environment Variables

 The following shell environment variables must be present on the machine in order to properly deploy this chart: